kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

 ```

 The CRI runtime is responsible for pulling the artifact, caching it by digest,
-validating its content, and applying the profile when referenced in
+validating its content, and merging it with the base profile and runtime
-`RunPodSandbox` or `CreateContainer`.
-The kubelet resolves image pull secrets
+baseline when applying the profile in `RunPodSandbox` or `CreateContainer`.
-and passes credentials via `AuthConfig`, the same way it does for `PullImage`.
+The kubelet resolves image pull secrets and passes credentials via `AuthConfig`,
-See [Kubelet Behavior](#kubelet-behavior) for the full pull-then-prepare
+the same way it does for `PullImage`.
+See [Kubelet Behavior](#kubelet-behavior)
-sequencing.
+for the full pull-then-prepare sequencing.

 ### Kubelet Behavior